What is gerd?

 • Proton pump inhibitors (like Prilosec).

-• Eat several small meals instead of three large meals.
+• Try to eat several small meals instead of two or three large meals.

 • Avoid foods that make your symptoms worse.
 These may include chocolate, mint, alcohol, pepper, spicy foods, high-fat foods, or drinks with caffeine in them, such as tea, coffee, colas, or energy drinks.
 If your symptoms are worse after you eat a certain food, you may want to stop eating it to see if your symptoms get better.